ARTS & CULTURE PROJECTS

 You will get to see the results of our work over the coming months.
 We started with the ROARSomes performing maracatu at Common People, at Carnival itself, the ROAR Festival at ARK T in the autumn and exhibitions of work at Pembroke College Art Gallery.

-Partnering with Oxford Street Art Collective and artist Mani, Cowley Road Works have been delivering new street art projects to brighten and enlighten the Cowley Road.
+In 2017 and 2018 we partnered with Oxford Street Art Collective and artist Mani, Cowley Road Works have been delivering new street art projects to brighten and enlighten the Cowley Road.
 Jonny and the Oxford Street Art Collective have created two, celebrating the iconic Radcliffe Camera and another celebrating science in Oxford,

 Mani, who produced a piece featuring Horns of Plenty just prior to Carnival 2017 has just completed another featuring a poem by Steve Larkin on the corner of Randolph Street. .